 - Best practices in online teaching and learning

-- Integration of technology into the instructional processes of teaching and learning
+- Integrating tech tools into the instructional processes of teaching and learning

 - Cognitive psychology and how our brain works before, during and after learning experiences

 - Supporting faculty as they transition, adopt and embrace online teaching and learning